Candlestick/TheWebWins/README.md

 - CSS 3D / Canvas / WebGL pros
 - SCSS gurus to create a region / shapes / flexbox powered frontend for the offical page [candlestick.io](http://candlestick.io)

+-> Open an issue and use the label `heyMyNameIs`.

+- Who are you?
+- What are you doing now?
+- Why do you love the web?
+- What are your 3 favorite technologies to develop for the web?
+- What do you want to contribute to TWW?
+- Give us 3+ ideas how you would use TWW to create which visual effect?
+(Bonus)

+Don't forget to give us all the social links you want to share.
+(Bonus)

 ---